-The Raymond Danowski Poetry Library is a 75,000-volume collection of rare and first editions of modern and contemporary poetry, which seeks to collect every poetry volume in English published worldwide in the twentieth-century.
-This alone would make the Danowski Poetry Library distinctive, but it also includes over 50,000 literary journals, several thousand broadsides, recordings, counterculture newspapers, unique manuscripts, ephemera, and even objects that provide the full context of poetry as a vantage point on the twentieth century and beyond.
+The Raymond Danowski Poetry Library consists of an astonishing 75,000 volumes of rare and first editions of modern and contemporary poetry and is one of the largest and most significant collections of verse in the world.
+It includes over 50,000 literary journals, several thousand broadsides, recordings, counterculture newspapers, unique manuscripts, ephemera, and other items that provide the full context of poetry as a vantage point on the 20th century and beyond.

-Assembled by collector Raymond Danowski over 30 years, the collection is thought to have been the largest library in private hands until its arrival at Emory in 2004.
-The collection is also a living library, regularly added to by new acquisitions, readings, publishing efforts, digital projects, and exhibitions such as this one, in order to realize its place as the poetry library of record for the twentieth century.
+Acquired in 2014, the collection was initially assembled by collector Raymond Danowski, whose the ambition was to collect every English language poetry title published in the 20th century.
+It is thought to have been the largest collection in private hands before it arrived at Emory.
+The collection is also a living library, regularly added to by new acquisitions, readings, publishing efforts, digital projects, and exhibitions that help establish its place as the poetry library of record for the 20th century.

 For more information, visit The Raymond Danowski Poetry Library site.